projectcalico/calico/master/networking/migrate-pools.md

    If the type is “calico-ipam,” you are good to go.
 If the IPAM is set to something else, or the 10-calico.conflist file does not exist, you cannot use this feature in your cluster.

-- Your orchestrator must support changing the pod network CIDR.
+- Verify orchestrator support for changing the pod network CIDR
   Although Kubernetes supports changing the pod network CIDR, not all orchestrators do.
 For example, OpenShift does not support this feature as described in [`osm_cluster_network_cidr configuration`](https://docs.openshift.org/latest/install_config/install/advanced_install.html#configuring-cluster-variables).
 Check your orchestrator documentation to verify.

 ### How to